the-tobias-project/tobias/README.md

 Our initial release (version 1) focuses on questions related to genetic ancestry, and whether it confounds the clinical interpretation of a genetic variant.
 We explore these questions by means of statistical tests on two widely-used, publicly available resources that most clinical laboratories rely on in their interpretation process: ClinVar and EXaC.

 #### GUI:
-Tobias is accompanied by a web-based frontend to help researchers quickly visualize and explore the space of potential hypotheses (under development)
+Tobias is accompanied by a web-based frontend (tobias-web?) to help researchers quickly visualize and explore the space of potential hypotheses (under development)

 #### Usage:
 Describe code segments as well as use of packages here.